Christine Esterházy: Early life and education

 Esterházy was born Christine Obermayr on 30 May 1959 in Wiesbaden, Hesse.

 She studied musicology and politics at the University of Mainz.
 She studied classical singing under Eduard Wollitz and Josef Metternich.
 She received a doctorate from the University of Salzburg in 1999.

 Career

 She made her professional opera debut at the Theater Ulm when she was twenty-six years old, singing Carmen.
 In 1983 she performed as Cherubino in Wolfgang Amadeus Mozart's The Marriage of Figaro at the Staatstheater am Gärtnerplatz in Munich.
 She has also performed at opera houses in Luxembourg, Bayreuth, Paris, Vienna, Berlin, Bonn, Turin, Madrid, Naples, and Barcelona.
 Esterházy worked with conductors Lorin Maazel, Horst Stein, James Levin, Gustav Kuhn and directors August Everding, Werner Herzog, Götz Friedrich, and Christine Mielitz.

 She performed at the funeral mass for Beatrix, Countess of Schönburg-Glauchau in Munich on 6 November 2021.

 Personal life

 In 1994 she married Count Endre Esterházy von Galántha, a member of the Hungarian nobility.
-She owns homes in Ranshofen and Eisenstadt, as well as a castle in Ering am Inn on the German-Austrian border.

-On 9 July 2011, she and her husband attended the funeral of Otto von Habsburg in Pöcking.